tulikachaudhury/Attitude-Control-of-a-Cubesat-Satellite-with-Reaction-Wheels-CAD-track-/README.md

 | **Electronics (OBC/EPS)** | Simple rectangular plates (PCBs) representing each board, featuring standard PC104 stack-through connectors (the blocky pins connecting stacked boards). | Do not model individual resistors, chips, or capacitors.
 Represent them as flat blocks if needed. |
 | **Batteries**             | A clustered pack of cylindrical cells (modeled as simple smooth cylinders, e.g., standard 18650 size dimensions) enclosed in a securing clip.            | Skip wiring leads and individual solder tabs.                                                     |
 | **Solar Panels**          | Thin external PCB sheets bolted to the frame faces, with shallow extruded rectangular shapes (~0.3 mm thick) representing the solar cells.               | Skip the micro-wires connecting the cells together.                                               |

+The rails must be the longest part of the body, therefore a standoff offset of 2mm on either side is taken.
+As stated in the Cal Poly blueprint, I have followed the standoff contact detail, and the max allowable protrusion on the faces is the rail width.

+References:
+International Journal of Aerospace hexstaruniverse.com nanoavionics.com